gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Unix and Windows start scripts.
 While these properties allow for a certain level of customization, the approach is limiting.
 A user cannot easily change the generation logic or any of the templates used for generating the scripts.

-In this release, we enhanced the API available to the task type `org.gradle.api.tasks.application.CreateStartScripts`.
+In this release, the task type `org.gradle.api.tasks.application.CreateStartScripts` the API has been enhanced.
 The class now exposes two properties of type
 `org.gradle.api.scripting.ScriptGenerator` responsible for the script generation: one for the Unix script generation named `unixStartScriptGenerator` and one for the Windows script generation named `windowsStartScriptGenerator`.
-By default Gradle assigns instances of `ScriptGenerator` implementing the logic you know from previous releases.
+By default Gradle assigns instances of `ScriptGenerator` implementing the logic known from previous releases.

 #### Providing a custom script generation implementation

-Let's say you'd want to provide your own implementation for generating start scripts.
-It's as simple as writing your own implementation of `ScriptGenerator`. `ScriptGenerator` requires you to implement a single method `void generateScript(JavaAppStartScriptGenerationDetails details, Writer destination)`.
+Provide a custom implementation for generating start scripts is as simple as writing an implementation of `ScriptGenerator`. `ScriptGenerator` requires to implement a single method `void generateScript(JavaAppStartScriptGenerationDetails details, Writer destination)`.
 The parameter of type
 `org.gradle.api.scripting.JavaAppStartScriptGenerationDetails` represents the data e.g. classpath, application name.
 The parameter of type `java.io.Writer` writes to the target start script file.
 The following example demonstrates the use case: